a-le/db-portal/README.md

 ## Features
 - Query all your databases through a unified web interface in your browser
-- Supports the following databases: ClickHouse, MySQL/MariaDB, MSSQL, PostgreSQL, SQLite and more to come.
+- Supports the following DB vendors: ClickHouse, MySQL/MariaDB, MSSQL, PostgreSQL, SQLite and more to come.
 - Write SQL queries in a syntax-highlighted minimalist editor
 - View query results in a smart HTML table
-- Browse data dictionaries (tables, columns, views, procedures, etc.)
+- Browse data dictionaries (tables, columns, views, procedures)

 - ETL features
   - Use a GUI for ETL operations.
 Set data sources as origin and destination, click submit and voilà !